 - Physician Assistant Certified (PAC)

-There were about 106,200 jobs for Physician Assistant in 2016 (in the United States).
+In the United States, there were 106,200 jobs for Physician Assistant in 2016.
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Physician Assistant by 2026.
-There will be an estimated 10,600 positions for Physician Assistant (PA) per year.
+Due to new job openings and attrition, there will be an average of 10,600 job openings in this field each year.

 The states with the most job growth for Physician Assistant (PA) are Arizona, Utah, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.